iainelder/jest-typescript-example/README.md

 Pattern:  - 0 matches
 ```

-Use VS Code to create a sanity test that `true` is "truthy".
+Use VS Code to create a sanity test that `true` is "truthy" in `index.test.ts`.

 ```ts
 describe("describe1", () => {